About dangerousmeta!

 When I read a weblog, I like to know about the author.
 Character can be made manifest if the writer is skillful, but more commonly background information gets parceled out very slowly over a long period of time.
 We live in a short-attention-span society, so I will give you the quick rundown on myself, so you can judge of my opinions better.

 It is common knowledge that children rarely venture far from the political opinions of their parents.
-My parents were Democrat, yet my adopted grandfather was a steadfast Republican (until Nixon let him down).
-I like to think of myself as a rationalist and a humanist.
+My parents were Democrat, yet my adopted grandfather was a steadfast Republican (of the Teddy Roosevelt philosophy, until Nixon obliterated this convenient little fantasy).
+I like to think of myself as a fiscally-conservative liberal, a rationalist and a humanist.
 My historical religion is Dutch Reformed on my father's side, Southern Baptist on my mother's.
 I have spent 99 [and 44/100ths] percent of my time away from religion, and most of the time I spend in churches is for photographic purposes only.
 I prefer the Founding Fathers' "Nature's God."

 I am also a member of the ninth generation descended from Michael Jansen Vreeland, who travelled from Texel in the Netherlands in the ship 'Het Wapen Van Noorwegen', arriving in New Amsterdam (Manhattan) in early August of 1638.
-He and his family were one of the only survivors of the Hoboken Massacre; family oral tradition credits the fact he illicitly traded furs with the natives for his survival.
-Tracing into the Netherlands has been unsuccessful.
-On the maternal side, seemingly untraceable Tennessee Cherokee; or at least, we can't correlate those with obvious Native American ancestry to the rolls.
+He and his family were some of the survivors of the Pavonia/Hoboken Massacre; family oral tradition credits that he traded furs with the natives for his survival (he and his family got a 'safe conduct' for being fair traders?).
+Tracing into the Netherlands has been only mildly successful.
+A dab of French and Italian to spice up the paternal mix.
+On the maternal side, seemingly untraceable Tennessee Cherokee; or at least, we can't correlate those with obvious Native American ancestry to the rolls; mine is the first generation to not have the obvious physical characteristics.
 Add to that the common Southern Scotch/Irish heritage, and a smidgen more Dutch hybridization.
 Don't they say that mutts and mongrels are more hardy?
 I hope so, at any rate.

 Any life is the story of many journeys.
-I grew up in Princeton, New Jersey, lived briefly in Knoxville, Tennessee, and am now in Santa Fe, New Mexico.
-My life's occupations include the care of many foster children (I have diapered more butts than you, no matter your sex), postal clerking in Big Bend Nat'l Park TX, casting porcelain at Edward Marshall Boehm in Trenton NJ, pouring prestressed concrete at Southern Cast Stone in Knoxville TN, building slideshows for CBS Records NYC, updating Control Data financial databases at Moseley, Hallgarten, Estabrook & Weeden in NYC, teleprompting for many in the Fortune 500, winning individual Telly Awards for my work as video graphics artist, video production, video editing, and direction for Comart Aniforms of NYC (I also spent too much time cleaning up after Roscoe), freelancing TVL video graphic speaker support in NYC, freelancing 3-D animations in Form*Z and myriad rendering packages for various tri-state clients.
-I continue to ride the wave of computer technology.
+I grew up in Princeton, New Jersey, lived briefly in Knoxville, Tennessee, and now reside in Santa Fe, New Mexico.
+My life's occupations include the care of over eighty orphan newborns (I have diapered more butts than you, no matter your sex), service station attending/postal clerking/toilet scrubbing/store clerking/cactus mowing [and wandering countless hundreds of miles on forgotten trails] in Big Bend Nat'l Park TX, casting porcelain at Edward Marshall Boehm in Trenton NJ [Nutcracker figurines, and petals for their exquisite flowers], pouring prestressed concrete at Southern Cast Stone in Knoxville TN ['double-T's'], building slideshows for CBS Records NYC, updating Control Data financial databases at Moseley, Hallgarten, Estabrook & Weeden in NYC, teleprompting for many in the Fortune 500, winning individual Telly Awards for my work as video graphics artist, video production, video editing, and direction for Comart Aniforms of NYC (I also spent too much time cleaning up after Roscoe), freelancing TVL video graphic speaker support in NYC, freelancing Macromedia Director productions, freelancing 3-D animations in Form*Z and myriad rendering packages to create video animations for various tri-state clients.
+I continue to ride the waves of computer technology, prefering to explore the areas between genuine human creativity and computerized enhancements thereof.
+I like to be on the frontier - before the homesteaders show up.

 Why 'dangerousmeta'?